siemens/jailhouse/README.md

   - Abstract:

-    - ARMv7 with virtualization extensions
+    - ARMv7 with virtualization extensions or ARMv8

     - Appropriate boot loader support (typically U-Boot)
       - Linux is started in HYP mode